 Readers are smart.
 While you’ll want to give a description of the setting so that the world feels real to the reader – you don’t need describe every minute detail.
 The reader knows a table has four legs.
 They have a general idea of what a classroom looks like.
 They know how a pen works.

 With this in mind, save longer descriptions for places that are important.
-If a couple of characters are briefly passing through a corridor you don't want to put as much onerous on that as you might on, say, your love interest's apartment, or the place your characters do their combat training in.
+If a couple of characters are briefly passing through a corridor you don't want to put as much onerous on that as you might on, say, your love interest's apartment, or your villain's lair.

 Whenever your characters enter a new setting you’re going to want to give a quick overview of what is in that setting.
 I’ll usually use a few sentences to describe on a macro level what the space is like so that the reader can get a visual and feel for the place.